trb/web-font-comparer/README.md

 Take that link and go to [the web font comparer](http://trb.github.com/web-font-comparer).

-Click "Change fonts" in the top left corner, paste your link-tag and change the family/weight for each section (available fonts are listed).
+Click "Change fonts" in the top left corner, paste your link-tag and change the family/weight for each section (fonts available in your collection will be listed on the page).